 List THREE ways (complete sentences) that Spanish class is different from your other classes…

 My hope was that they’d mention strategies unique to teaching language vs. other subjects.
-The majority of the kiddos focused on use of Brain Breaks in class as well as the lack of homework 😉 Two answers below and the rest can be found here.
+The majority of the kiddos focused on use of Brain Breaks in class as well as the lack of homework 😉 Two of the answers are below.

 - Spanish is different because we usually dont sit at desks.
 We dont have a lot of homework.
 And its really fun with brain breaks and games.
 Deskless is bestest!